 Narrow down your focus to this day, this moment, this place.
 Then act.
 Get involved.
 Find what works.
 Give thanks.
 And be present.

 Popular search terms for this article:

-how to let go of stress, letting go of stress, let go of stress, how to let stress go, how to let go stress, letting go stress, letting go of work stress, letting stress go, how to let go of work stress, how to let go of stress and anxiety
+how to let go of stress, letting go of stress, let go of stress, how to let stress go, how to let go stress, letting go of work stress, letting go stress, letting stress go, how to let go of work stress, how to let go of stress and anxiety